vidhya2205/TCGA-analysis-SARC-DEA-ML-Stage-3-HackBio/README.md

   **4\.
 7\.
 1\.
 Patient Demographics**
   A **bubble plot** representing the primary diagnosis (subtype of sarcoma), gender, age group was plotted using **ggplot()** to represent the dataset distribution.

   **4.7.2.
+Significant dysregulated genes identified by DGEA** An overview of the top dysregulated genes and their role in cancer.

+  **4.7.3.
+Significant enriched pathways identified by FEA** An overview of the top enriched KEGG pathways and their role in cancer.

+  **4.7.4.
+Significant genes (features) identified by ML model** A detailed overview of the genes identified by the ML.

+  **4.7.2.
 Comparing significant genes from ML model and DGEA**
   The log fold change and p values of  DEGA analysis is plotted as a volcano plot and significant DEG based on cutoffs along with significant feature(genes) identified by the ml model are highlighted using **ggplot()**.